confluentinc/schema-registry/docs/api.rst

    :param string subject: Name of the subject
    :<json string compatibility: New global compatibility level.
 Must be one of NONE, FULL, FORWARD, BACKWARD

+   :statuscode 422:
-   :statuscode 400: Invalid compatibility level
+      * Error code 42203 -- Invalid compatibility level
+   :statuscode 500:
+      * Error code 50001 -- Error in the backend data store

    **Example request**: